hpjeonGIT/Tips/install_openmpi.md

   - No solution is found yet
   - --mca coll ^hcoll will skip hcoll
   - Allreduce from Device pointer to hostmemory may have caused this issue - mpich runs OK though(?)
+- When hcoll yields 'mca_coll_hcoll_save_coll_handlers failed'
+  - Use `--mca coll hcoll,libnbc,basic`.
+This will use libnbc or basic when hcoll not working